The Blithedale Romance: Literary significance and reception

-A great deal of modern criticism centers around the relation between fiction and non-fiction as well.
+A lot of modern criticism centers around the relationship between fiction and non-fiction as well.
 Critics believe that when viewed as representative of Hawthorne's own life and beliefs, "The Blithedale Romance" provides insight into the mind of the author.
 According to critics, the novel can be seen as a reflection of the religious conflict Hawthorne faced throughout his life.
-Irving Howe summarizes this religious conflict, stating, "Throughout his life Hawthorne was caught up in what we would call a crisis of religious belief.
-His acute moral sense had been largely detached from the traditional context of orthodox faith, but it had found little else in which to thrive".
-Although Hawthorne did not agree with Puritan dogmas, Transcendentalists often associated morality with observance of these dogmas.
+Irving Howe summarizes this religious conflict, stating, "Throughout his life, Hawthorne was caught up in what we would call a crisis of religious belief.
+His acute moral sense had been largely detached from the traditional context of the orthodox faith, but it had found little else in which to thrive".
+Although Hawthorne did not agree with Puritan dogmas, Transcendentalists often associated morality with the observance of these dogmas.
 The novel presents an ironic contradiction between the perception of morality and actual morality, such as the "Utopian" Blithedale filled with sin and far less than "moral" individuals.
 Critics claim, therefore that Blithedale is an attempt by Hawthorne to represent morality as independent from faith.

 In a broader sense, critics have long argued that the majority of the people, places, and events of The Blithedale Romance can be traced back to Hawthorne's observations and experiences over his lifetime.
 The most obvious of these correlations between fiction and reality is the similarity between Blithedale and Brook Farm, an actual experimental community in the 19th century of which Hawthorne was a part.
 In addition, the character of Coverdale is often associated with Hawthorne himself.
-However, according to critics this self-portrait is "a highly and mocking self-portrait, as if Hawthorne were trying to isolate and thereby exorcise everything within him that impedes full participation in life".
+However, according to critics, this self-portrait is "a highly and mocking self-portrait, as if Hawthorne were trying to isolate and thereby exorcise everything within him that impedes full participation in life".
 Critics have also argued for less obvious connections such as the connection between Zenobia and Margaret Fuller, a contemporary of Hawthorne.